babel/babel/experimental/babel-preset-env-standalone/README.md

-babel-env-standalone
+@babel/preset-env-standalone
 =================

-babel-env-standalone is a standalone build of [babel-preset-env](https://github.com/babel/babel-preset-env) for use in non-Node.js environments, including browsers.
+@babel/preset-env-standalone is a standalone build of [babel-preset-env](https://babeljs.io/docs/plugins/preset-env) for use in non-Node.js environments, including browsers.

 Installation
 ============

 There are several ways to get a copy of babel-preset-env.
 Pick whichever one you like:

+- Use it via UNPKG: https://unpkg.com/@babel/preset-env-standalone@7/babel-preset-env.min.js.
+This is a simple way to embed it on a webpage without having to do any other setup.
-- Install via NPM: `npm install --save babel-env-standalone`
+- Install via NPM: `npm install --save @babel/preset-env-standalone`
 - Manually grab `babel-preset-env.js` and/or `babel-preset-env.min.js` from the [GitHub releases page](https://github.com/babel/babel/releases).
 Every release includes these files.

 Usage